PART 15 -- CONTRACTING BY NEGOTIATION

 (S-90) PL22 will review the entire package including the unsolicited proposals and the technical evaluation and forward the package to legal for review.
 Legal will provide comments concurring or nonconcurring with the evaluation decision.

-(S-90) All unsolicited proposals will be reviewed and accepted or rejected by the PSD Executive.
+(S-90) All unsolicited proposals will be reviewed and accepted or rejected by the PSE.

-(S-91) The PSD Executive will provide a letter indicating rejection of an unsolicited proposal to the offeror citing the reasons for the rejection using supporting statements from the comprehensive evaluation.
+(S-91) The PSE will provide a letter indicating rejection of an unsolicited proposal to the offeror citing the reasons for the rejection using supporting statements from the comprehensive evaluation.

-(S-92) The Vice Director will provide a letter indicating acceptance of an unsolicited proposal only after the criteria in 15.606-2 are met.
+(S-92) The PSE will provide a letter indicating acceptance of an unsolicited proposal only after the criteria in FAR 15.606-2 are met.